Shared Research Facilities and Equipment

 Raleigh

-The laboratory provides instrumentation and assistance for multi-parameter flow cytometric analysis and sorting.
-It is available for use to all NCSU researchers and to those outside the NCSU community and operates as a by appointment, fee for service lab.
+The laboratory provides instrumentation, training, and assistance for multi-parameter flow cytometric analysis and sorting.
+It is available for use to all NCSU researchers and to those outside the NCSU community.
+The facility operates as a by appointment, fee for service lab.

 More information/services: